 1. Use Brevity

 Be as brief as possible in your cold emails.
-This can help you to minimize prospects deleting your emails instantly and sometimes deleting without reading any of your messages.
+This can help you minimize prospects’ instant, sometimes unread, deletion of your emails.

 2. Try to Avoid Sound Like a Salesperson

-Since your prospects get a lot of emails from salespeople, we feel that you can improve your sales emails by minimizing how much you sound like a salesperson that is trying to sell something.
+Since your prospects get a lot of emails from salespeople, we feel that you can improve your sales emails by minimizing how much you sound like a salesperson trying to sell something.

 3. Focus on the Immediate Goal

-If we consider closing the sale to be the ultimate goal, then we could view closing the prospect on the next step in our sales process as the immediate goal.
-Improve your sales emails by focusing more on this goal.
+If we consider closing the sale to be the ultimate goal, then we could view closing the prospect at the next step in our sales process as the immediate goal.
+Focusing more on this goal can improve your sales emails.

 4. Use a Multi-Touch Mindset